WrestleMania VII: Storylines

 Savage, meanwhile, was trying to regain the WWF Championship that he had lost at WrestleMania V to Hogan and challenged Warrior repeatedly to give him a shot.
-Warrior continually refused to do so and Savage decided to seek another remedy.
+Warrior defeated Savage to successfully defend the title numerous times and subsequently refused to grant any more title shots, so Savage decided to seek another remedy.
 During the match between Warrior and Slaughter, Savage and his manager Queen Sherri came to ringside and got involved in the match.
 Warrior picked up an interfering Sherri and tossed her from the ring onto Savage.
 Slaughter capitalized by driving Warrior down, leaving him hanging over the second rope.
 Savage then struck Warrior with his royal scepter as Slaughter kept the referee's attention, knocking the champion unconscious.
 Slaughter then hit an elbow drop on the Warrior and pinned him to become the new champion.
 After he came to and realized what Savage had done, Warrior charged to the back looking for Savage.
 He then issued a challenge for a retirement match for the two at WrestleMania, which Savage accepted.

 Hogan, having no connection with the ongoing story to this point, entered the Royal Rumble match as its defending champion.
 He won the match by eliminating his old rival Earthquake last, then went backstage to be interviewed by Gene Okerlund.
 During the course of the interview, the word was relayed to the two that Slaughter and Adnan were celebrating their triumph by defacing an American flag.
-Hogan then promised to stand up for his country and take the title from Slaughter as soon as possible, and was later named the #1 contender for the WWF Championship, which he had not contended for since losing the title to the Warrior at WrestleMania VI.
+Hogan then promised to stand up for his country and take the title from Slaughter as soon as possible, and was later named the leading contender for the WWF Championship, which he had not contended for since losing the title to the Warrior at WrestleMania VI.